QTechTheory/ComputingResources/remotemmakernel.md

 Remote Mathematica Kernels
 ==========================

-> The below method for setting up remote kernels does *not* seem compatible with the new user account created via [this guide](workstationsetup.md).
-Please tune back later!

 The [Victor](victor.md), [Fritz](fritz.md) and [Igor](igor.md) workstations can run long asynchronous Mathematica scripts `[file]` (`.m` or `.wls`) from the command line:
 ```
 wolframscript -file [file.m]